Mentors

 “Oh, I see now.”
 Monk said, “you are telling me what to do.”

-Jay took a step forward; he and The Monk were face to chest.
+Jay took a step forward.
+He and Monk were almost touching.

 But Jay Smith was back in the Regina Inn, in the middle of a blizzard, practising a very special move.

 Monk got up.
 “I don’t even have that shit anymore.”
 He rubbed the left side of his head.
-The hand came away bloody, and he studied it with curious disbelief.
-“Get him out of here Frenchy, before I have you kill him.”
+The hand came away bloody, and he studied it with curious disbelief and sat down on the floor again.

 Frenchy pushed Jay out the door and around the corner of the building.
-“Get in the car, quick, before he changes his mind and decides to kill you himself.”
+“Get in the car, quick, before he changes his mind.”

 “This is a car?”
 They were looking at a derelict vehicle jammed against the block wall.